BeibinLi/SPM/data_gen/prompt_templates/auto_explore/explore_prompt_simple.md

 Note that:
 1. Initially, you are at the root of the repo.
 Using these commands, your target is to get detailed knowledge of each document, functionality and class.
-2. You cannot use any tools or linux commands other than ls, cd, cat, echo, python, exit.
+2. You cannot use any tools or linux commands other than ls, cd, cat, echo, python, pip, exit.

 ----- Your task -----